sharadmv/beginner-hackjam/README.md

 Step 4: Creating a user interface
 ===========================
-Let's create our home page for Cheeper.
+Let's create our home page for Cheeper©.
 Create a directory in your `cheeper` directory called `static`.
 This will be the folder for our *static* files, or the files that don't change and are just retrieved and sent down by Flask when a browser asks for them.

 Your project directory should look like this now:
 ```